opensearch-project/documentation-website/_opensearch/query-dsl/full-text.md

 ### Multi match

-You can use the `multi_match` query type to search for multiple fields.
+You can use the `multi_match` query type to search multiple fields.
 Multi-match operation functions similarly to the [match](#match) operation.

 The `^` lets you "boost" certain fields.
 Boosts are multipliers that weigh matches in one field more heavily than matches in other fields.
 In the following example, a match for "wind" in the title field influences `_score` four times as much as a match in the plot field.
 The result is that films like *The Wind Rises* and *Gone with the Wind* are near the top of the search results, and films like *Twister* and *Sharknado*, which presumably have "wind" in their plot summaries, are near the bottom.